UN ‘concerned’ about Trump’s exoneration of 3 US servicemen

 One of the pardons announced Friday went to Maj.
 Mathew Golsteyn, a former Green Beret accused of killing a suspected bomb-maker in Afghanistan in 2010.
 Golsteyn believed the man was a legal target and was responsible for an explosion that killed two U.S. Marines.

 Colville called that pardon “particularly troubling” because it cut short judicial processes.
-Goldsteyn was to stand trial by court-martial in February.
+Golsteyn was to stand trial by court-martial in February.

 Comments